 A well-groomed man surely has some sense of pride.

-These results indicate that personal appearance and hygiene is primarily performed for self-respect.
+These results indicate that personal appearance and hygiene are primarily performed for self-respect.

 The things that men focus on when it comes to their hygiene reveal more interesting information.